 13. Relax– Breath – Try deep breathing exercises using a breath pacer app.
 Air travel is associated with a drop-in blood oxygen levels due to low cabin pressure.
 This can definitely leave you feeling out of it.
 Try deep breathing exercises to bring you back to center.
 A few spritzes of a topical magnesium spray can help relax the body, too.

 14. Skip the movies and sleep instead – Don’t watch the movies if you can help it, try snoozing instead.
 Even if you are not actually sleeping, it will still help considerably to just rest.
-Melatonin can be helpful for some, but if you are deficient in this hormone otherwise it will not help).
+Melatonin can be helpful for some to fall asleep, but only if you are deficient in this hormone, otherwise it will not help).
+It can however help you normalize your sleep cycle to your destination time zone upon arriving.
 Try 3 to 6mg about four hours before you plan on sleeping on the plane.
 Bring ear plugs to block out the noise or use headphones with sleep music, slip on a sleep sack or cozy up with a blanket and pillow (inflatable lumbar pillows are awesome as well), and cover your eyes with an eye mask or your hoodie.
 If you want some privacy, use a blank to make a tent.
 Slippers are also handy for bathroom trips.
 If you are in the dreaded middle seat, try some of the new innovative pillow designs like the turtle type of neck pillow or the inflatable upper body pillow that tucks in front of you.

 15. Sunlight is your best friend– Get out in the sunshine as soon as possible after arriving to help reset your internal clock.
 Some kind of exercise will get the metabolism running back to speed – anything from fast paced walking to a jog through the Coulée verte René-Dumont.
 You could even use your suitcase as a weight for lifting if you are so inclined/